— Jonah 2:8

 3. Homosexuality is a sin but so is heterosexuality outside of marriage.
 I am a man who is heterosexual.
 This does not mean I get to undress women in my mind or practice any sexuality outside of marriage.
 Heterosexuality does not have any leverage over homosexuality outside of the context of marriage.
 Both are sin.
 One must abstain from any sexual relations until marriage, because that is how God designed sex.
 Whether those sexual relations are heterosexual or homosexual, they must not be done outside of marriage.
 The one who practices homosexuality sins, and the one who practices heterosexuality outside of marriage also sins.

 4. Any sexual practice outside of a heterosexual marriage is a sin because it does not follow God’s blueprint for marriage.
 God made male and female for a purpose.
 He designed the husband and the wife to fulfil the needs of one another physically, emotionally, mentally, and spiritually.
 When it comes to homosexuality, this practice is unable to fill those needs.
-2 males or 2 females cannot fulfill the purpose of marriage together.
 That goes the same to any partner that is unfaithful in marriage.
 Whether it is homosexuality, pornography, adultery, pre-marital sex, and any other practice that exceeds the marital boundaries of sex, sexual sin defies the structure and design that God placed for marriage.

 5. Homosexuality does not follow God’s blueprint for marriage because it denies the natural laws placed by God.
-Even those who practice homosexuality have to agree that it is not natural.
-It is clear that a male and female are intended for sexual relations.
-It is also clear that every child needs a mother and a father.
+Those who practice homosexuality have to agree that it is not natural.
+It is clear that a male and female are intended for sexual relations and that a mother is designed for her children.
+It is also clear that every child needs a father.
 I must make this very clear: Homosexuality is not a sin because childbearing or natural sexual relations cannot take place (after all, if a woman is barren or the husband is somehow castrated, would that be a sin?
 Of course not!).
 There is just clearly seen in the natural laws God has placed a blueprint and design for marriage.

-6. Just because someone practices homosexuality, it doesn’t mean that they are a freak or a “fag.”
+7. Just because someone practices homosexuality, it doesn’t mean that they are lesser beings.
 I truly believe that we all have our temptations and desires that we need to overcome.
 If anyone struggles with homosexuality, I do not believe they are any less than me or anyone else.
 We all have sinned and fallen short of the glory of God.
 They are equal to me in their value as human beings and should in no way be treated as anything less.
-I will still receive a massive amount of hate mail and death threats, but know that I love everyone who practices homosexuality.
-I just don’t love homosexuality.
+Know that I love everyone who practices homosexuality, I just don’t love the practice of homosexuality.
 I do not believe anyone should be called a gay or a lesbian, because, as human beings, we are much more than our sexuality.
-There is so much more to us than a sexual preference.
+There is so much more to us than a sexual preference, and I’d hate for that to be the only focus and topic of how one describes others or themselves.
 Our identity is far deeper than our desires and practices.
-This is because we are all made in the image of God.

 Here is a video of Ravi Zacharias talking about Acceptance of Homosexuality (You must watch this.
 It’s not very long.)